-The purpose of this Policy is to demonstrate the commitment of the Shire of Boddington to providing and maintaining a safe and healthy environment at the Shire of Boddington workplaces.
+The purpose of this Policy is to demonstrate the commitment of the Shire of Boddington (Shire) to providing and maintaining a safe and healthy environment at all Shire.

-This Policy applies to all Shire of Boddington employees at all Shire of Boddington workplaces.
+This Policy applies to all Shire employees at all Shire workplaces.

 Term Meaning Policy This Shire of Boddington policy titled "Work Health and Safety".
 Workplace A workplace as defined within the 'Work Health & Safety Act 2020'.